telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance-.md

 ## XHTML 1.1

-**RadCalendar**is fully compliant with XHTML 1.1.
+**RadCalendar** is fully compliant with XHTML 1.1.

 >note
-If the content of RadCalendar's FrameTemplate is not XHTML compliant, then the output of the calendar will also not be XHTML 1.1 content compliant.
+If the **FrameTemplate** content of **RadCalendar** is not XHTML compliant, then the output of the calendar will also not be XHTML 1.1 content compliant.
 >